-Information management systems are common in applications where users monitor large volumes of data, such as disease spread modeling, maritime situational awareness, network security, and stock market trading.
-These systems may monitor thousands of entities or events, only a small fraction of which are important to the user.
+Information management systems for high-volume applications, such as disease spread modeling and maritime situational awareness, monitor thousands of entities or events, only a small fraction of which are important to the user.
 In order to focus user attention, these systems typically assign a numeric score to each entity or event that represents its importance to the current situation as evaluated by a scoring function.
-Using the scoring function, the data can be visualized as a 2D scatterplot (Figure 1), where the vertical axis depicts the score assigned to each data instance.
+In a typical system, the data is visualized as a 2D scatterplot (Figure 1), where the vertical axis depicts the score assigned to each data instance.